English overseas possessions in the Wars of the Three Kingdoms: Background

+Reaction to the death of King Charles I

-News of the execution of King Charles I reached Bermuda by July, and a proposition was made to the Governor and Council by the Country (analogous to the Royalist party) at a meeting on the 5 July 1649:
+News of the execution of King Charles I reached Bermuda by July, and a proposition was made to the Governor and Council by "the Country" (analogous to the Royalist party in the House of Assembly) at a meeting on 5 July 1649:

 The answer of the Governor and Council to the Country's proposition was to make Bermuda the first colony to recognize Charles II as King, and included:

-On the 20 August 1649, Governor Turner ordered a proclamation to be drawn up and published (dated 21 August) requiring that, as various persons in the colony had taken the oath of supremacy and alleadgiance vunto his matie the Lawfull kinge of England and yet neuertheles they contrarye to theire oathes doe deny conformity to the lawes and Government here established, all such persons who refused conformity to the Government in both the church and state could expect no protection by virtue of any former power or order, and would face prosecution.
-A Mr Romer and a Thomas Wilson were imprisoned the same day for refusing to take the oath of allegiance.
-A Mr. Hunt was summoned before the council the same month for treasonable speeches against the King, the Parliament, and the Governor.
-Hunt refused to accept the council's authority to question him and, having been sentenced to an hour in the pillory to be followed by imprisonment until he provided bail against his good behaviour, he refused to submit and was ordered to lie in irons until he willingly submitted.
+On 20 August 1649, Governor Turner ordered a proclamation to be drawn up and published (dated 21 August) requiring that, as various persons in the colony had "taken the oath of supremacy and alleadgiance vunto his matie the Lawfull kinge of England and yet neuertheles they contrarye to theire oathes doe deny conformity to the lawes and Government here established", all such persons who refused conformity to the Government in both the church and state could expect no protection by virtue of any former power or order, and would face prosecution.

-Turner's Governorship would end after Mr. Whetenhall, in the name of the Country, impeached the Reverend Nathaniel White of the Puritan party for being an enemy of the King, Company, and country.
+Turner's governorship would end after Mr. Whetenhall, in the name of the Country, impeached the Reverend Nathaniel White of the Puritan party for being an enemy of the King, Company, and country.
 A warrant was issued for White's arrest.
-On the 25th of September, 1649, the Council and Country met at the home of John Trimingham after the party in arms called 'The Country had arrested White under the aforementioned warrant, along with most of the Independents (who had been imprisoned in the house of a Mrs. Taylor).
+On 25 September 1649, the Council and Country met at the home of John Trimingham after "the party in arms called 'The Country'" had arrested White under the aforementioned warrant, along with most of the Independents (who had been imprisoned in the house of a Mrs. Taylor).
 The Country exhibited articles against Governor Turner.
 Although the Council deemed the articles not to be grounds for his displacement, the Country was insistent against Turner, who therefore resigned the office of Governor.
 The Country then put forward John Trimingham and Thomas Burrows to the Council as candidates for Turner's replacement.
 The Council members elected Trimingham.
-On Thursday, the 27 September 1649, the Army brought downe the new Gour and he tooke his oathe in the Church according to the usuall forme and vppon ffryday they marched awaye out of the towne (of St Georges) into the mayne.
+On Thursday, 27 September 1649, "the Army brought downe the new Gour and he tooke his oathe in the Church according to the usuall forme and vppon ffryday they marched awaye out of the towne (of St Georges) into the mayne".